Anomalous Floquet Insulators: Numerics: existence of AFI phase

-{\bf Numerics: existence of AFI phase.} We support the above analytical arguments with numerical simulations.
-To investigate the stability of the phase, we compare two model driving protocols: (i) we take the model defined by Eqs.~(\ref{eq:H_general})-(\ref{eq:Hint}), with disorder applied only during the fifth step (while hopping is off), and (ii) we consider the case where (constant) disorder is applied throughout.
+We support the above analytical arguments with numerical simulations.
+To investigate the stability of the phase, we compare two driving protocols: (i) the model defined by Eqs.~(\ref{eq:H_general})-(\ref{eq:Hint}), with disorder applied only during the fifth segment, and (ii) the same as (i), but with (constant) disorder applied throughout the driving cycle.

 As an indicator of MBL, we study the quasienergy level statistics of the Floquet operator $U(T)=\mathcal{T}\exp \left( -i\int _0 ^T H(s)\, ds \right)$, obtained via exact evolution~\cite{OganesyanHuse, Ponte15, Alessio14, Lazarides15}.
 The level spacing ratio around many-body Floquet state $n$ is defined as $r_n = \min\{\delta_n/\delta_{n+1}, \delta_{n+1}/\delta _n\}$, where $\delta_n = \varepsilon_{n}-\varepsilon_{n-1}$ is the quasienergy gap below level $n$.
 For a Poisson distribution of levels, this ratio is $\sim 0.4$; for the Circular Unitary Ensemble, it is $\sim 0.6$~\cite{Alessio14}.